-- (year).
-A tractor sharing program was offered by the Hoʻolehua Homestead Association.
-Equipment was purchased from funding from the Molokai Community Service Council - 2014.
+- A tractor sharing program was offered by the Ho'olehua Homestead Association in the past.
+Equipment was purchased from funding from the Molokai Community Service Council. - 2014.
 Makakuoha Cooperative purchased a backhoe/loader that is available to members at a discounted rate.

 This project would develop an equipment sharing program that would be feasible to implement for homesteaders on Moloka'i.
 The equipment sharing program would provide agricultural lessees with the opportunity to utilize farm equipment in order to reduce capital investment.
-The project would include researching other comparable existing programs, types of equipment sharing models, documenting best practices and lessons learned; determining the community interest level for specific tools and equipment; identifying possible storage location of tools and equipment; developing budget for the equipment sharing program; developing a fee structure; and setting up the equipment sharing program.
+It could also assist farmers by providing equipment needed to install fencing to combat the uncontrolled deer population.
+The project would include researching other comparable existing programs, types of equipment sharing models, documenting best practices and lessons learned; determining the community interest level for specific tools and equipment (such as a backhoe tractor, tractor with farming attachments, or a dump truck); identifying possible storage location of tools and equipment use; and setting up the equipment sharing program.
 An inventory of existing available farm equipment for homesteaders to use on Moloka'i will be conducted.
 The farm sharing program could consist of (1) utilizing existing equipment that farmers may be willing to lease to others and (2) fundraising and purchasing equipment specifically for this equipment sharing program.
 This project will require a collaborative effort from all homestead associations who have equipment or have farmers that need equipment.